-A wheelchair should be maintained regularly so that it will last a long time and work properly.
+Like other mechanical devices, wheelchairs should be maintained regularly.
 When chairs break down often, the user's health and safety can be threatened, and the user is less apt to get involved socially.
 While there are times that a trained professional must do certain maintenance or repair tasks, there are many things that a wheelchair user or their caregiver can do to maximize the chair's lifetime and usefulness.
-The exact nature of these tasks is partly determined by whether the wheelchair is manual or electric.

 The first step in preventive maintenance is reading the owner's manual as soon as you purchase the wheelchair.
 This will contain specifics of caring for that particular brand of wheelchair, and will also give you information about the chair's warranty.
 Keep the manual for future reference after you read it.